eerimoq/monolinux/src/README.rst

 - Logging.

-ToDo:

-- A shell, by default on stdin and stdout.

-- Networking.

-- ...
+- A simple shell (not yet finalized).

+- Networking (not yet finalized).